J R Chalmers Trophy

 4. In the event of a tie at the end of the Grand Prix tournament, then the trophy will be shared.

 5. Only “Main list” time-control events are eligible.
-The one exception to this is the TAFCA Individual Allegro Championship, now designated as our flagship event.
+The one exception to this is the TAFCA Individual Allegro Championships,

 6. To gain points, a player just enters any of the designated TAFCA Grand Prix events.
 Grand Prix points will be accumulated throughout the events.